tnn1t1s/deebo-prototype/README.md

 ## 🔧 What is Deebo?

-Deebo is a fully MCP-compatible agent system that your coding agent (e.g., Claude Desktop, Cline, Cursor, etc.) can call when it encounters a bug it can’t fix confidently.
+Deebo is a fully MCP-compatible agent system that your coding agent (e.g., Claude Desktop, Cline, Cursor, Windsurf, etc.) can call when it encounters a bug it can’t fix confidently.

 Instead of relying on a single step or suggestion, Deebo: